PiotrJustyna/alex-sandbox/Lexers/Lexer3/readme.md

 # readme

 Each token is a diagram block.
+The input represents a sample primitive drakon/wyvern diagram.